 recognition of his constant labor in the promotion of civic beauty,

 It is a beautiful bridge that adds to the uniqueness of this trail.
-Great for photo shoots or to just admire while making your way to the top.
+Great for photoshoots or to admire while making your way to the top.

-On the summit of Mt Rubidoux you will find many different sites to explore.
+On the summit of Mt Rubidoux, you will find many different things to explore.
 I have never been up there when there was not at least 10 to 15 other people hanging out on top.
-The cross itself that is the highlight of the mountain and is so big it can be seen from the freeway, it alone is worth checking out and climbing up to.
-As is the bridge that is near the summit and the steps to the flag.
+The cross, which is the highlight of the mountain, is so big it can be seen from the freeway, and it alone is worth the hike.

-This mountain is a great experience for both the first time hiker and anyone looking to show a friend a great local spot in the Inland Empire.
-I have done it many times and I can honestly say each time I see something I haven’t before.
+This mountain is an excellent experience for both the first time hiker and anyone looking to show a friend a great local spot in the Inland Empire.
+I have done it many times, and I can honestly say each time I see something I haven’t before.
 Make sure you take the time to head up Mt Rubidoux if you are near the area, as it will be something you will likely love and want to do again.